-The former is relatively simple to execute.
-All you have to do is use bullets to break up your sentences (as I just did above).
+The former is relatively easy to do: Use bullets to break up your sentences and you're good.
 This technique will:

-- Physically guide a reader's eyeballs down the page,
+- Physically guide your readers' eyes down the page,

 - isolate important pieces of information, and

-It's a neat little trick, I know.
-But it's not what this article is about.
-This article is about writing bullet points that'll sell anyone with a pulse.
+It's a neat little trick, but it's not what this article is about.
+This article is about writing bullet points that sell.

-Make your bullet points appeal to The 7 Deadly Sins.
+Make your bullet points appeal to the seven deadly sins.

-For example, say you're not big on bullet points -- you just don't see the value in them -- and it's my job to sell you on using them.
+For example, let's say you don't see the value in bullet points, and it's my job to sell you on using them.
 I might write a piece of copy that looks like this:

 Well-written bullets points will:

-- Drive prospects to read, re-read and share your blog article across all their social media properties ...
+- Drive prospects to read, re-read, and share your blog article across all of their social media properties ...
 [Gluttony]

-- Simplify your writing process tenfold, making it easier to relay a message than you ever thought possible...
+- Simplify your writing process tenfold, making it incredibly simple to communicate your message ...
 [Sloth]

-- Compel fellow copywriters to flood you inbox, offering you astronomical fees to be their writing coach ...
+- Compel fellow copywriters to flood your inbox, offering you astronomical fees to be their writing coach ...
 [Envy]

-- Grant you the confidence you need to be a successful entrepreneur and thought leader ...
+- Grant you the confidence to be a successful entrepreneur and thought leader ...
 [Pride]

-- Transform you into the Don Draper of whatever industry you're in...
+- Transform you into the Don Draper of your industry ...
 [Lust]